DemandCube/NeverwinterDP/scribenginQuickstart.md

 #####Build docker image with scribengin in one step
 ```
+#If you're running on a Mac!
+#Run the following command, then follow the instructions
+#on the screen for which environment variables to export
+boot2docker up

 #Build images, launch containers, run ansible
 ./neverwinterdp-deployments/docker/scribengin/docker.sh  cluster --launch --neverwinterdp-home=/your/path/to/NeverwinterDP
 ```